ceneezer/Tet-craft/README.md

 Proof removes free will, but if you want to become the slave to truth such as I did, by all means - play forever, I gained and gain nothing from it except you stop fighting "for  peace"... and in that, we all gain.

 Can I get from you so little as an Amen ceneezer!?! (#opWorldPeace) \
 Maybe even as much as a share?
-The more, the sooner!
+The more, the sooner, don't make me beg further!

 ### Install ###